pchalamet/fbus/README.md

 `withRecovery` | Connect to dead letter for recovery only | false `build` | Returns a new bus instance (`FBus.IBusControl`) based on configuration | n/a

-Note: bus clients are ephemeral by default - this is useful if you just want to connect to the bus for spying or sending commands for eg :-) Assigning a name (see `withName`) makes the client public so no queues are deleted upon exit.
+**NOTE:** bus clients are ephemeral by default - this is useful if you just want to connect to the bus for spying or sending commands for eg :-) Assigning a name (see `withName`) makes the client public so no queues are deleted upon exit.

 ## Bus
 `IBusControl` is the primary interface to control the bus: